 PSY 412.
 PSYCHOLOGY OF MOTIVATION AND EMOTION.
 (3 hours) Prerequisites: PSY 100 and junior standing or permission of the instructor.
 A study of the principal theories of motivation and emotion.
 Examination of needs, cognition, and social aspects.
 Includes a critical review of research and application of these theories to human behavior.

 PSY 422.
 ADOLESCENT PSYCHOLOGY.
-(3 hours) Prerequisites: PSY 100 and junior standing or permission of the instructor.
+(3 hours) Prerequisites: PSY 100 (Introduction to Psychology) or FACS 191 (Child Development), and junior standing or permission of the instructor.
 Introduction to behavior and development from early adolescence to adulthood, emphasizing a critical review of research and literature.
 Either PSY 421 or PSY 422, but not both, may be taken to satisfy requirements of the Psychology major or minor.

 PSY 432.
 PSYCHOLOGY OF THE GIFTED AND CREATIVE.
 (3 hours) Prerequisite: PSY 100 and junior standing or permission of the instructor.
 The course covers identification of gifted children and adults with an emphasis upon the development of educational programs which maximize the development of giftedness.
 Included will be a critical review of research and literature in the areas of giftedness and creativity.

 PSY 435.
 MORAL DEVELOPMENT AND EDUCATION.
 (3 hours) Prerequisites: PSY 100 and junior standing or permission of the instructor.
 An in-depth study of and reflection upon psychological theories of morality, moral development, moral functioning and current models of moral education and professional identity.